valentina-bec/valentina-bec/README.md

 ###### new here

 - 👋 Hi, I’m valentina
-- 👀 I’m courious about data science
+- 👀 I’m courious about data science projects

 - and love to sailing :sailboat: